ranvis/robots-txt-processor/README.md

 - `'maxNameLength' => 200,`

   Maximum number of characters for the `User-agent` value.
-  Any user-agent names longer than this is truncated.
+  Any user-agent names longer than this are truncated.

 - `'maxValueLength' => 2000,`